About the Journal

 Sponsorship and Advertisement Policy

-In order to diminish conflicts of interest, as policy, the Journal of Evidence-Based Healthcare does not accept donations nor sponsorship from the industry.
-The journal is fully sponsored by BAHIANA - School of Medicine and Public Health.
+In order to prevent conflicts of interest, as policy, the Journal of Evidence-based Healthcare does not accept donations nor sponsorship from other organizations.

-BAHIANA is a non-profit private Health Sciences higher education institution based in Salvador, Bahia, Brazil.
+BAHIANA is a not-for-profit private Health Sciences higher education institution based in Salvador, Bahia, Brazil.

-Notwithstanding, the researchers who are sponsored by industry are welcome to submit their research reports as long as they are methodologically sound, comply with the scope, section policies and journal mission and that the sponsorship is fully and properly disclosed according to the ICMJE recommendations on that matter.
+Notwithstanding, the researchers who are sponsored by industry are welcome to submit their research reports as long as they are methodologically sound, comply with the scope, section policies, author guidelines and journal mission and that the sponsorship is fully and properly disclosed according to the ICMJE recommendations on that matter.

 Versions and Retraction Policy